aaronicsubstances/bridge-arithmetic/README.md

 - arithmetic of whole numbers by non-positional place value systems. candidates for place value system at this stage are:
   - use of I as sole symbol.
   - use of only the numbers 1 - 9, and limiting all operands and results of the four basic arithemtic operations to 1 - 9.
-  - use of space separated combinations of a digit in 1-9 followed by one of the characters I, X, C and M. E.g. 5X for 50, 4X 5I for 45, etc. Can subsume systems in previou two points.
+  - use of space separated combinations of a digit in 1-9 followed by one of the characters from the Roman numeral system I, X, C and M. E.g. 5X for 50, 4X 5I for 45, etc. Can subsume systems in previous two points.
 Can have a canonical form, but accept noncanonical forms from beginners in positional number systems such as lower primary school children.
 - the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.
-- word problems. early algebra seeks to reduce dependency on reading and writing in a second language (English in the case of Ghana) to the barest minimum.

 For teens and adults, this proposal permits the introduction of less optimal but more intuitive arithmetic procedures to the students.
 It also permits the presentation of the early algebra topics in a different arrangement from that for pre-teens, in order to better suit the challenges and opportunities presented by teens and adults.